 Darn tootin you would.

 Income insurance will pay you a monthly income to replace a portion of your income should you become too sick or injured to work.

 Although it doesn’t have the “OMG that’s so cuuuuuuuuuuuuuuuuute” factor of teeny, tiny booties – basic life insurance is essential if you have kids.

-I recommend life insurance because it gives you protection that’s affordable* and that covers you for a specific period of time — like until the rug rats leave and get their own place, yeah right, as if that’s ever going to happen.
+I recommend life insurance because it gives you affordable protection* that covers you for a specific period of time — like until the rug rats leave and get their own place, yeah, right, as if that’s ever going to happen.

 Also, your children get free life insurance when you take out a policy.

-*When I say affordable, I mean cheap, if you’re a 35 year old non-smoker, you can buy half a million worth of 25 year cover for around €30 per month – that’s less than a euro a day.
+*When I say affordable, I mean cheap; if you’re a 35-year-old non-smoker, you can buy half a million worth of 25-year cover for around €30 per month – that’s less than a euro a day.

 Scary fact alert!

-If you get cancer, or any of the other 60 illnesses covered by serious illness cover, you’re likely to be faced with immediate, unexpected bills:
+If you get cancer or any of the other 60 illnesses covered by serious illness cover, you’re likely to be faced with immediate, unexpected bills:

-Serious illness cover provides a tax free lump sum at the time you need it most to give you some breathing space so you can take time off work to get better / spend time with your kids while you can focus on recovery without worrying about money.
+Serious illness cover provides a tax-free lump sum when you need it most to give you some breathing space so you can take time off work to get better / spend time with your kids while you can focus on recovery without worrying about money.

 Private health insurance and income protection are the two policies I wouldn’t be without.

-If you are a new parent, how the hell do you have the time to be reading this article? 🙂
+If you are a new parent, how the hell do you have the time to be reading this article??

 Do you have hired help?

-Have you just won €175m in the euromillions?
+Have you just won the EuroMillions?

-If you have, well feck life insurance, you’re sorted.
+If you have, well, feck life insurance, you’re sorted.

 Have a nose through our free life insurance guidesView our guides

-As Ireland's leading independent insurance broker, we specialise in comparing the rates and policies from the top five Irish life insurance providers and offering the very best value quotes to suit the individual needs of our clients.
+As Ireland's leading life insurance broker, we specialise in comparing the rates and policies from the top five Irish life insurance providers and offering the very best value quotes to suit the individual needs of our clients.
 Our expertise lies in finding a suitable insurance plan for those with specific needs, be it a particular illness, occupation or claim history, we've got you covered in every sense!